 Help us kick goals!

-The SAFC is a 501(c)3 Non-Profit Organization, you donation is tax deductible and will go towards supplying the SAFC with new equipment and other necessities.
+The SAFC is a 501(c)3 Non-Profit Organization, your donation is tax deductible and will go in the club's general funds for field rentals, supplying the SAFC with new equipment and other necessities.

 Shop with Amazon and make us smile!